University of Santo Tomas Junior High School

-The University of Santo Tomas Junior High School (USTJHS), formerly called University of Santo Tomas High School, was established on June 6, 1928, and is one of the junior high school departments of the University of Santo Tomas (UST), located at Sampaloc, Manila, Philippines.
+The University of Santo Tomas - Junior High School (UST - JHS), formerly called University of Santo Tomas High School, was established on June 6, 1928, and is one of the junior high school departments of the University of Santo Tomas (UST), located at Sampaloc, Manila, Philippines.

-USTJHS offers four years of high school, starting from Grade 7 to 10.
-The remaining two years of high school (Grade 11 and Grade 12) were transferred to the recently established University of Santo Tomas Senior High School.
+UST - JHS offers four years of high school, starting from Grade 7 to 10.
+The remaining two years of high school (Grade 11 and Grade 12) are available at the University of Santo Tomas Senior High School.